When we announced the launch of Lightway—the VPN protocol we built from the ground up—many users asked why we didn’t adopt WireGuard instead.

 While it’s possible for services to add layers to WireGuard to achieve similar levels of privacy and other features, significant modifications are required—and often these modifications are proprietary.
 On the other hand, Lightway does not need any additional layers; it excels in all areas right out of the box.

 Lightway’s core code is now open-source, so anyone can take a look at what’s gone into the protocol to make it strong on privacy and security.
-Cure53 has also independently audited Lightway for security—read the report here.
+Independent cybersecurity firm Cure53 has also performed security assessments of Lightway on two separate occasions via penetration tests and source-code audits.
+Read the full reports from the assessments conducted in 2021 and 2022.

 WireGuard is a registered trademark of Jason A. Donenfeld.